aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slidecollection/reorder/_index.md

 ## reorder {#int-listislide}
-Moves slide from the collection to the specified position.
+Moves slides from the collection to the specified position.
+            Slides will be placed starting from index in order they appear in list.

 ```python